adorsys/datasafe/SECURITY.WHITEPAPER.md

 Can be configured to use another encryption algorithm.
 Datasafe supports AES algorithms with 128, 192 and 256 key size in operation modes CBC (Cipher-block chaining), CCM (CBC-MAC), GCM or WRAP (Key Wrap).
 For the cases when large amounts of data (> 300GB) are going to be stored one should prefer CHACHA20_POLY1305 that is also available.
 Encrypted data wrapped into CMS standard envelope which contents information about key ID and algorithm used for encryption.
-[RFC5652 section-6.2.3](http://tools.ietf.org/html/rfc5652#section-6.2.3)
+Key derivation algorithm is AES256-WRAP (OID 2.16.840.1.101.3.4.1.45) [RFC5652 section-6.2.3](http://tools.ietf.org/html/rfc5652#section-6.2.3)

 ## Encryption used for file sharing
 Datasafe uses CMS for exchanging and sharing files.
-Public key is used to encrypt content-encryption key which is then stored inside cms envelope with other meta information like key alias and date.
+Public key is used to create content-encryption key using RSAES-PKCS1-v1_5 (OID 1.2.840.113549.1.1.1) algorithm.
+Public key then stored inside cms envelope with other meta information like key alias and date.
 Receiver decrypts content-encryption key with his private key.
 By default used RSA public keys with key size 2048 "SHA256withRSA".
 For data encryption used AES GCM 256 symmetric key.
 Files can be shared with other clients of library whose inbox location is known.